-When you look at the various cost centers in your business you will quickly notice that certain costs drain a business, while others build it.
+When you look at the various cost centres in your business you will quickly notice that certain costs drain a business, while others build it.
 This is why it is never a good idea to use funding to plug holes.
 Rather, funding should be used on growth-enhancing activities that create opportunities, stimulate appetite for your product or strengthen weak spots.
 Marketing is a good example of this: An effective marketing campaign can grow your market share and move existing stock.
-Sales training is another great place to spending funding: By investing in your team you can then use that once off cost to develop skills and motivate your personnel to push ahead and make new sales.
+Sales training is another great place to spend funding: By investing in your team you can then use that once-off cost to develop skills and motivate your personnel to push ahead and make new sales.

 The bottom line

-Just because your received your funding, doesn’t mean the hard part is over.
-On the contrary understanding where and how to invest in your business is crucial.
+Just because you received your funding, doesn’t mean the hard part is over.
+On the contrary, understanding where and how to invest in your business is crucial.
 This often boils down to using your business funding for growth-enhancing activities.
 Because when done right, funding should build your business in a steady and sustainable way.
 To understand how funding can grow your small business, contact us today.